-In grades K-5, a progress report is issued to the parent or guardian at the close of each 9 week period.
-We are on semesters so the 18 week report card in December and in June will serve as the final grading period for each semester.
-Please sign the report card envelope and add any comments you feel necessary, and return it to school with your child the next day.
-Parent conferences will be held in October, in alignment with the 9 week reporting period.
-Parents are welcome to request a parent/teacher conference at any time of the school year to discuss your child's educational needs.
+In grades K-5, a report card is issued to the parent or guardian at the close of each twelve week period.
+Please sign the report card envelope, add any comments you feel necessary, and return it to school with your child the next day.
+Parent conferences are held at the end of October when the first report card is received.